Rednegniw/Rednegniw/README.md

 ### 👨‍💻 Full Stack Web & Native Developer | Web3 & AI

-I am a professional web developer with 9+ years of experience building everything from massive enterprise systems to utility native apps .
-Currently, I am working at Access Labs .
+I am a professional web developer with 9+ years of experience building everything from massive enterprise systems to utility native apps.

 I love solving complex engineering problems and creating beautiful UIs, be it for large SaaS apps like my startup Bill Systems or for my caffeine tracking app, Caffeine Clock.
+Particularly lately I love to work with animations.

 ---